The charm and history of Uchiwa as a traditional craft|Basic Knowledge of Japan's Three Major Uchiwa Crafts

 What are the characteristics of uchiwa that have been traditionally made in each region?
 In this article, we will introduce the production areas where Uchiwa fans have been produced in Japan since ancient times and the charm of each type of Uchiwa.

-Japan's three most popular traditional crafts
+Japan's three most popular traditional crafts, Uchiwa

 Traditional crafts have taken root in Japanese life since ancient times and continue to be made using traditional methods until the present day.
 The three regions known as "Japan's three major Uchiwa" are famous for the production of Uchiwa, which are designated as "traditional crafts" by the Minister of Economy, Trade and Industry.
 Here we introduce the production areas and characteristics of Marugame Uchiwa, Kyo Uchiwa, and Boshu Uchiwa.